tocisz/homepage-data/posts_source/013-Binary-numeric-screen-mode.md

 ### Memory delay

-In the first version that was able to read memory values of memory cells were leaking to neighboring blocks.
+In the first version that was able to read memory, values of memory cells were leaking to neighboring blocks.
 What's more interesting, when memory byte being read changes from 0 to 1, it requires one clock cycle more that when it changes from 1 to 0.